-We work with local companies and governments to translate rigorous science into visual projections for the future of destinations, to protect the health and well being of local people, and guide a balanced economic development approach using tourism.
+We work with local companies, governments, civil society, and universities to protect the health and well being of local people and the environment to guide a balanced economic development approach using tourism.

 New technologies, such as the latest versions of geographic information systems (GIS)—called geodesign—will help local people, civil servants, and authorities visualize the rapid changes tourism will bring into their home communities so they can better decide how to proceed.
-Geodesign can help anticipate impacts from climate change and allow citizen scientists to gather data and inform governments about points of concern on a wide range of social health and environmental issues, using scientific data.
+Geodesign can help anticipate impacts from climate change and allow citizen scientists to gather data and inform governments about points of concern on a wide range of social, cultural, and environmental health issues, using scientific data.

 Geodesign allows local people to identify where compromised systems lie and where investments in alternative energy, clean development infrastructure, and protection of green spaces can be made to better manage the future of destinations.

 RELATED PROJECT: Regional Planning and Geodesign for Tourism

 To achieve the healthiest possible future, we must unite the skills and expertise of many disciplines and professions working in the tourism industry.
 That’s why our International Sustainable Tourism Initiative (ISTI) has teamed up with the Harvard Graduate School of Design to deploy innovative systems—incorporating geodesign, modeling, and quantitative analysis—to help developers, site managers and hotel corporations work with communities, governments, and businesses to create plans for healthy and sustainable tourism growth.